DerEasy/Tea-Time-Logger/README.md

 # Tea-Time-Logger <img src="https://github.com/DerEasy/Tea-Time-Logger/blob/main/Images/Icons/App%20Icon%20Vector%20Graphic.svg" width="48">
-Stopwatch app that keeps all your stopwatch sessions in a database (date_time - minutes - seconds) with some neat little features, statistics and a goal system.
+Stopwatch app that keeps all your stopwatch sessions in a database with a log, statistics, goal system, backup and restore functions, database insertion/editing/deletion functions and some other features.

 # Features
 - Keeps track of all your sessions in a database, sorted by date and selectable with a calendar